How does one optimize pages for MSN, given that they use a machine-based ranking system for ranking search results and returning results to visitors?

-One benefit mentioned from this result is that it would be harder for people to manipulate search results because static ranking is based upon a large number of factors on a page, rather than relying as much upon the number of links to a page, in a system that uses something like pagerank.
-And the learning nature of the system used to rank pages can enable features that are being manipulated to carry less weight, or be ignored completely.
+One benefit mentioned from this result is that it would be harder for people to manipulate search results because a static ranking search results is based upon a large number of factors on a page, rather than relying as much upon the number of links to a page, in a system that uses something like PageRank.
+And the learning nature of the system used for ranking search results can enable features that are being manipulated to carry less weight or be ignored completely.

 The paper looks at: